zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-307_840.md

         - [x] Cloud9
       - *This course only has Portuguese as subtitle that you need, so make do with that, OG*
 - _helper-function --> `_root_processing-language-meta`
+  - LASTING STATE
+    - *Rigorously Customized Integration*: For course-bounded Hands-on, if there be more prominent value-generating Hands-on equivalent available, commence override and only preserve the lanugage-learning specific activities
+    - *Keep the priorities tight*: Due to the increasingly crazier schedule, shrink down all the `meta-depth` for all trees and only preserve **the MOST VALUABLE pathways** and **metas**
+    - TEMPORARY | *Consolidate everything in the brain*: Physical limitations concerning intellectual mobilities are always the main bottleneck for mankind, and the brain is the most powerful organ in the body, leverage the external structured storage and well-trained and well-guided brain to consolidate all the information in the brain, i.e. less writing, more neurological software transformation
+      - **For some local structures, it is mature enough for future neural-level consolidation, amplification, and is ready to be trained to your current limit of intelligence and push it beyond with rigorous meta-digging methods, future actions pending for discussion**
   - Language addiction analysis
+    - Ad-hoc Addiction Control
+      - *You need managed action protocol to trim down time*
+      - Categorization
+        - High Impact | Post-plateau effort
+          - English, Chinese, German
+        - High Impact | Pre-plateau effort
+          - French, Spanish, Portuguese, Japanese
+        - Medium Impact | Post-plateau effort
+        - Medium Impact | Pre-plateau effort
+          - Italian, Russian, Arabic, Korean, Hindi
+        - Low Impact | Post-plateau effort
+        - Low Impact | Pre-plateau effort
+          - Finnish
+      - 2022/7/26
+        - ITALIAN: Half effort
     - Actual Addiction Manifestation
       - NEXT TIME/ENERGY CONSUMPTION CHECK-IN DATE
         - 2022/8/1